Honoring 50th Anniversary of Clarion County 9-1-1 Center; Public Invited to Thursday Tour

 The event will be held from 3:00 p.m. to 6:00 p.m.

-(Pictured: Clarion County Commissioners Ed Heasey, Ted Tharan, and Wayne Brosius are welcoming the public to a Thursday tour of the new 9-1-1 Center.)
+(Pictured: Clarion County Commissioners Ed Heasley, Ted Tharan, and Wayne Brosius are welcoming the public to a Thursday tour of the new 9-1-1 Center.)

-The new Clarion County 9-1-1 Center is housed in the Clarion County Complex (former Sorce building) at 160 Amsler Avenue in Shippenville.
+The new Clarion County 9-1-1 Center is housed in the Clarion County Complex (the former Sorce building) at 160 Amsler Avenue, in Shippenville, Pa.

-Believed to be the first 9-1-1 county communications center when it opened in 1973, the 50th anniversary also welcomes back the founder, former sheriff Jim Cumberland.
-The former sheriff also served as East Brady police chief and as a state representative during his career.
+Believed to be the first 9-1-1 County Communications Center when it opened in 1973, the 50th anniversary also welcomes back the founder, former Sheriff Jim Cumberland.
+Cumberland also served as East Brady Police Chief and as a state representative during his career.

 “Cumberland is scheduled to be at the ceremony at 4:00 p.m.,” said Clarion County Director of Public Safety Jeff Smathers.
 He also attended the 45th-anniversary ceremony, but this time he will visit a radically different and updated 911 center than he had at the old jail.